photonia-io/photonia/README.md

 * Importing photos and metadata exported from Flickr
 * The photos are stored on Amazon S3
 * Amazon Rekognition is run on each photo
+* Thumbnails are cut based on what Rekognition sees in the photos

 ## Setup